FFXIV - Upgrade to Full Game

 - For Xbox players, payment for service fees and optional items will require FFXIV Coins, a currency specifically from the Microsoft Store.
 Also, those on the Xbox Series X|S will be required to have the Xbox Game Pass, in addition to FFXIV’s subscription fees.

-Step Two – Where to Purchase FFXIV:
+Step Two - Decide Where to Purchase FFXIV:

 Step Three - Buy the Game: